lamemakes/pilot-drive/README.md

         EOF
         ```
     2. Execute ```sudo systemctl enable pilot-drive.service``` to start the service on boot
 11. Initialize the PILOT Drive config:
     1. ```python3 -m pilot_drive.config <enable backup camera> <camera button pin> <enable ADB> <enable OBD> <OBD port>```
     2. **NOTE:** It is critical that **each** argument is given and in order, enabled or not.
-This will be more simplictic in versions to come.
+This will be more simplistic in versions to come.
 Enable arguments expect booleans, either in 1/0 format or true/false.
 If disabling a feature with another parameter, the value of the parameter really doesn't matter, but should probably be 0/false.
     3. Example execution, where the camera is disabled, but ADB & OBD are both enabled:
         - ```python3 -m pilot_drive.config false false true true /dev/pts/1``` <-- Notice the 5 arguments, in order.

-12. **Reboot!**
-    1. ```sudo reboot now```
+12. **Reboot!:** ```sudo reboot now```

+When the machine reboots, you should see...

+## The UI

+In an attempt to keep the UI dynamic, customizable, and have a low barrier to entry in terms of hackability, I opted for a web based UI.
+So far this has worked pretty well, using Flask as the Python backend, serving data to the ((vanilla)) HTML & JavaScript in real time via ((mostly)) RESTful API calls.

+The interface has 4 main "views":
+    - **Media**: Bluetooth track data, eventually SDR audio, etc. When nothing is connected, shows a screen instructing the user on how to connect.
+    - **Car Info**: Displays the OBD feed, showing things like speed, gas, battery voltage, etc.
+    - **Android Notifications**: Displays ADB notifications, pulling app icons from the connect device.
+Looking to move into iPhone support soon as well.
+    - **Settings**: Basic settings tab.
+Alter time display format, units, and check for updates.

+In the top left, the connected bluetooth device shows up, while the time is shown in the center, and the system-wide CPU utilization is shown in the top right.

+## Notes

+- I started PILTO Drive years ago as a very novice & young developer, thus it's (at times) built on some not-so-great code.
+I'm working to refine and clean up the existing code base though.
+The real major issue is the sloppy vanilla HTML & JS, but I'm looking to migrate to Vue3 very soon.
+- PILOT Drive is a major WIP.
+I've put a lot of time into already, but a lot more is planned to hopefully make it the full extent of what it could be, because I do believe in it's potential.
+- This is fully open source o if you seen anything that could be improved feel free to reach out/contribute!
+All is much appreciated.